populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ## 2. Build and publish a Docker image

+In this section we are going to learn how CPG uses Docker images to run analyses.
+We will learn how to build a Docker image and publish it to the CPG's Docker registry.

 At CPG, we run all our computational operations in cloud infrastructure (mainly Google's Cloud Platform, GCP).
 Each individual task runs by generating a [Docker container](https://docs.docker.com/get-started/#what-is-a-container) from a template image.
 These images are built internally and published to GCP at CPG, and we have generated a library of different images for different purposes.

 Each Docker image is a minimal file system and associated software, which runs as a computer that we can pass data into, and run software inside of to generate results.
 Our library of Docker images serve different purposes - some are minimal with only a single installed tool, some are more general purpose and have a wide range of tools installed.
 Our [Images repository](https://github.com/populationgenomics/images) is where we maintain build instructions, called Dockerfiles.